 - All councils and boards have passed resolutions committing to CEDI for three years

-- Co-organizing an educational event about the 200th anniversary of Treaty 20 that engaged Indigenous youth and knowledge holders
+- Co-organized an educational event about the 200th anniversary of Treaty 20 that engaged Indigenous youth and Indigenous knowledge keepers

 - Peterborough Examiner, Nov 26, 2018: “Economic development partnership with First Nations moves forward”

 - Peterborough Examiner, May 2, 2018: “Peterborough County supports program that boosts bonds between municipalities, First Nations”

 - Peterborough Examiner, Mar 13, 2018: “First Nations, municipalities in Peterborough area look forward to forging partnerships following recent workshop”